RishikeshChapekar117/Chat-Room-with-Node.js/README.md

 **Instructions for running the chat room-**

 *I am assuming you alread have node.js installed on your comp.
-If not go to https://nodejs.org/en/download and download it for your comp.*
+If not go to [This site](https://nodejs.org/en/download) and download it for your comp.*

 *Also you should have npm installed.